MySQL Server supports three comment styles:

 Nested comments are not supported, are deprecated, and will be removed in a future MySQL release.
 (Under some conditions, nested comments might be permitted, but usually are not, and users should avoid them.)

-MySQL Server supports some variants of C-style comments.
+MySQL Server supports certain variants of C-style comments.
 These enable you to write code that includes MySQL extensions, but is still portable, by using comments of the following form:

 /*!
 MySQL-specific code */